AggelosKatsaliros/Road-Crack-Detection-Using-Deep-Learning-Methods/README.md

   cnn in the quaternion domain.
 Specifically we replaced the convolutional and linear layers of the cnn’s with quaternion convolutional layers and linear layers respectively.

+## Structure
+Our Project has two components, the classification and the segmentation part.
+In the classification part we build neural networks such as Alexnet ,Vgg16 and a custom one and in the segmentation part we took an already implemented Deep Hierarchical Feature Learning Architecture for Crack Segmentation [DeepCrack](https://github.com/yhlleo/DeepCrack)